Xavier Dolan: Influences and style

 What I'm trying to say is that I'm not that influenced by directors...
 I've read basically every review of my films because I'm crazy and I focus on what's negative and I want to know what people think—and why they think it.
 So many times I've been bullied into references and influences that were never mine by viewers that would project their opinions and associations and assumptions on me...
 But let's get real—ideas travel and everything's been done.
 It's all a matter of interpreting things again now.

 His list of favorite films was published in September 2023 on LaCinetek.
 It includes several works from the 2000s, such as Million Dollar Baby and Mystic River by Clint Eastwood, There Will Be Blood by Paul Thomas Anderson, Catch Me If You Can by Steven Spielberg and The Departed by Martin Scorsese.

 Personal life

 Dolan is gay and described his first film I Killed My Mother as semi-autobiographical.
-In a 2018 interview to The New York Times, Dolan said that due to an adolescence "consumed by work", he made his first friends in his late 20s, and added that he has not been in a long-term relationship with another man because he "tends to be attracted to unattainable heterosexual men", citing then Canadian Prime Minister Justin Trudeau as an example.
+In a 2018 interview with The New York Times, Dolan said that due to an adolescence "consumed by work", he made his first friends in his late 20s, and added that he has not been in a long-term relationship with another man because he "tends to be attracted to unattainable heterosexual men", citing then Canadian Prime Minister Justin Trudeau as an example.

 In May 2025, in the context of the Gaza war, Dolan signed an open letter, along other film acting figures, condemning the "silence" over the impact of Israeli military actions in Gaza and, in September, he joined other Québécois celebrities in demanding a boycott of the Israeli film industry.